Preparation and Stability of Standard Reference Air Mixtures

 Initial Calibration and Use of Trace Gases

-After the standard has been filled, checked for low water content, and checked for targeting of the trace gas, it is transported to the WMO Central Calibration Laboratory in Boulder, CO.
+After the standard has been filled it is transported to the WMO Central Calibration Laboratory in Boulder, CO.
 The standard is then calibrated three times with approximately one week intervals between each calibration.
-For CO2 these measurements are done with a non-dispersive infrared analyzer, comparing them to secondary ESRL standards that are closely tied to the primary WMO standards.
-The trace gas mole fraction reported includes measurement repeatability as well as a check on cylinder stability.
+For CO2 these measurements are done by comparing them to secondary ESRL standards that are closely tied to the primary WMO standards.
+The trace gas mole fraction reported includes measurement reproducibility as well as a check on cylinder stability.
 These standards are used at our base line observatories, by international collaborative projects and by many national laboratories as tertiary standards.
-There is evidence that as the volume of pressurized air is used up, the trace gas can come off the walls in disproportionate amounts.
+There is evidence that, as the volume of pressurized air is used up, the trace gas can come off the walls in disproportionate amounts.
 This has sometimes been seen in cylinders with CO2, when a standard is used at pressures below 20 atm.
 The CO2 mole fraction may increase with pressure loss.
 This effect is variable and may not be measurable in all tanks.
 Also, when air is used from the cylinder at a high flow rate, the cylinder head may cool which could produce drift.
-To make sure we can get a representative final calibration we discontinue use when the cylinder pressure becomes lower than 34 atm.
+To make sure we can get a representative final calibration we discontinue use when the cylinder pressure becomes lower than 20 atm.

 - Bischof, W., The influence of the carrier gas on the infrared gas analysis of atmospheric CO2, Tellus, No. 27, pp. 59-61, 1975.